ma-za-kpe/GuessItReplica/README.md

 If you get the word right, press Got It.
 If you're stuck, press Skip.
 The game runs for a minute and then shows you your score.

+## Installation
+- clone this repo
+- cd into the project
+- click to Build
+- click to RUN
+- play

 ## Download an play it here
 [APK file](https://drive.google.com/open?id=1CqXo14686kB7WUME4qdxShMAEvf7GUtE)